(Note: These papers papers & preparatory materials have been made publicly available by the BCI)

-- Passport size photographs in dress code of an advocate.
+- Passport size photographs in the dress code of an advocate.

 - 2 Demand drafts, one for your State Bar Council and other Rs.150 DD for Bar Council of India.

 Apart from the above, some requirements may vary from state to state.
 All the required documents must be attested.
 While there are some states which may accept the documents without attestation.

 HOT tip-Make soft copies of all your imp documents, because you will need it while filing the application form.